THE AWARENESS OF EVIL

 It appears to be a Kingdom principle that we are ignorant of our sinning and have a clear conscience toward God until the Divine law comes to our attention.
 It is then that we must go to God for forgiveness.
 Yet, we may pay the price for our unconscious sinning, such as smoking tobacco causing cancer even when we were unaware we were displeasing God.

 Paul pointed out that the Law of Moses brings death to us.
 Instead of delivering us from sin, the Law strengthens the sin.
 Here is the superiority of the new covenant.
 The new covenant contains spiritual provisions that are able to remove the compulsion of sin from us.
 The new covenant deals with our sinful nature, whereas the Law of Moses can tell us what not to do, but then our sinful nature practices what is forbidden, and we must resort to an animal sacrifice to make an atonement for our sin.

 The term “grace” is not understood, apparently, by many Christian ministers of the Gospel.
 They are viewing grace as an alternative to living a victorious life in Christ.
 The result is the present moral weakness in so many Christian people.
 They know they should not sin, but they are counting on “grace” to bring them to Heaven.

-If the present understanding of Paul’s teaching of grace is true, then Paul is inconsistent in his teaching.
-Several times in his writings, Paul says if the Christian persists in yielding to his sinful nature he will not inherit the Kingdom of God.
+If the present understanding of Paul’s teaching of grace were true, then Paul is inconsistent in his teaching.
+Several times in his writings, Paul says if the Christian persists in yielding to his sinful nature, he will not inherit the Kingdom of God.
 He will die spiritually.

 Now if the present understanding of “grace” were accurate, Paul would accompany his severe warnings with the reminder that sin would bring spiritual death, but now we are free from condemnation and spiritual death because by believing in Christ, the grace of God ensures our welcome into Heaven when we die.